yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 The very first time I played around with Angular and tried to create a small app, I put everything that could possibly fit in the controller.
 But that defeats the purpose.

 You'll quickly see why you shouldn't when you try to persist data.
 Controllers, like components in React, are dismantled when they are not in use.
 Any data stored in $scope at that point is scrubbed clean.
+That's where services come in.
+Data persistence is one of their many uses.

 There's an article, **[Angular .service() or .factory(), the actual answer]**, that explains this very clearly.